RISs and Sidelink Communications in Smart Cities: The Key to Seamless Localization and Sensing: RIS-Enabled las Scenarios

 \subsubsection{{\rm A1)} \textbf{Single-RIS-Enabled UE Localization}}

-In a~\ac{wb} system where the LOS channel is available, the delays of the LOS and RIS paths can be estimated based on the \ac{las} reference signals sent from a beacon.
-Assuming the RIS and beacon states are known, the~\ac{aod} at the RIS can also be estimated.
-The target UE can then be localized by the intersection of a hyperbola (i.e., \ac{tdoa} of the LOS and RIS paths) and the line in the direction of the~\ac{aod} at the RIS.
-When the target UE is equipped with an antenna array, 3D orientation can also be estimated based on the estimated \acp{aoa}.
-This is the basic RIS-enabled localization scenario that only requires a single low-complexity beacon~\cite{keykhosravi2022ris}.
+{In this scenario, the RIS and beacon states are assumed to be known so that an extra delay and the~\ac{aod} of the RIS path can be estimated from the beacon's \ac{las} reference signals.} The target UE can then be localized by the intersection of a hyperbola (i.e., \ac{tdoa} of the LOS and RIS paths) and the line in the direction of the~\ac{aod} at the RIS. {Strong multipath will affect the performance~\cite{keykhosravi2022ris}; however, with proper RIS profile design, controllable RIS channels can be separated from uncontrolled multipath channels, leading to better performance.} This is the basic RIS-enabled localization scenario that only requires a single low-complexity beacon.